 A great way to frame a coming development.
 Best done in a speed creation workshop with the whole team.
 It shows the essence of all relevant aspects.
 Hang it on the wall in your team room!

-The goals you set based on your actionable metrics to continue, to kill or to cure.
+The goals you set based on some metrics and levels to continue, to kill or to cure.

 Gain an overview over the many items in your innovation pipeline.

 Some more tools we put in our toolbox: